 James Thomas Snyder is my real name.
 I have used this site primarily to write short essays on political theory, public diplomacy, and propaganda.
 I have used it historically (that is, within the short time that I have created the site) to post, archive and curate my previously published work.
-This site is no longer active and I do not update it regularly.

 I am the author or translator of three books.
 In October 2013, Palgrave Macmillan published my book, The United States and the Challenge of Public Diplomacy.
 In July 2013, I published my book of political theory, American Republic: Essays on the Nature of Politics.
 In 2004 Texas A&M University Press published my translation of Pierre Hazan’s history of the Yugoslav war crimes tribunal, Justice in a Time of War.
 I am a former contributor to cultureshutdown.net, which is concerned about the survival of cultural institutions in Bosnia-Herzegovina.

 In 1995 I graduated from UCLA where I was an award-winning writer and editor for the Daily Bruin.
 In 2001 I received a joint J.D.-M.A. in law and international affairs from American University in Washington, D.C., where I won an award for Outstanding Scholarship at the Graduate Level.
-I also studied at Meiji Gakuin University in Yokohama, Japan, the University of Paris X in Nanterre, France, and the University of Califoria’s Center for American Politics and Public Policy in Washington.
+I also studied at Meiji Gakuin University in Yokohama, Japan, the University of Paris X in Nanterre, France, and the University of California’s Center for American Politics and Public Policy in Washington.

 Please note that all posts, opinions and articles published here by me — except those works specifically commissioned — reflect my personal interests and do not represent the positions of any employer, past or present.